 - Join a workgroup: Add the destination computer to a workgroup.

 - Join a domain: Add the destination computer to a domain.
 In Domain, click Browse to specify the name of the domain.
 You can also specify an organizational unit (OU) in the Domain OU field.
-This setting is optional—Account: The user name and password for the account have permissions to join the specified domain.
+This setting is optional—Account: The user name and password for the account have permission to join the specified domain.

 On the Install Configuration Manager page, specify the Configuration Manager client package is selected automatically.
 If required, you can specify additional SCCM client installation properties.
 Click Next.